 In addition, the Echelon is fully ambidextrous.
-This includes not only the slide lock levers integrated into the COG, but also the magazine releases.
+This includes not only the slide lock levers integrated into the Central Operating Group, but also the magazine releases.
 And the mag release is not reversible, it is fully ambi with buttons on both sides.

 Remember that grip module I mentioned?
-Due to the modular (and serialized) nature of the Echelon’s COG, the pistol can be easily reconfigured with differing grip modules.
+Due to the modular (and serialized) nature of the Echelon’s Central Operating Group, the pistol can be easily reconfigured with differing grip modules.
 While the pistol ships with a medium-size grip module, there will be small and large offerings as well.
 In addition, the interchangeable backstraps are designed to fit all three sizes of the module.

 If you’ve held a Hellcat or a 1911 DS Prodigy, you’re familiar with Springfield’s popular Adaptive Grip Texture.
 The Echelon takes advantage of this pattern as well, providing the user with a superior grip that is as effective in your hands as it is comfortable during concealed carry.